Shoebox Zoo: Synopsis

 The first season begins with Marnie McBride's eleventh birthday.
 She and her father Ross visit a junk shop, where the shopkeeper gives Marnie a shoebox containing four carved toy animals.
 Marnie awakens the Shoebox Zoo from their centuries-long slumber and begrudgingly accepts to quest to find the Book of Forbidden Knowledge and transform the toys back to humanity.
 Michael watches over her from Tantallon Castle, his ancestral home, while Toledo serves as an antagonistic force, aided by McTaggart, actually a mole working for Michael.
 Toledo poses as John Roberts, Marnie's schoolmate, but his identity is exposed.
 Wolfgang, jealous that Marnie became Michael's heir apparent, sides with Toledo to act as a spy.
 Marnie's late mother Rosemary serves in a pivotal role throughout the first season, once considered a potential chosen one by Michael when she briefly owned the toys, but did not possess the magic to awaken them.
 However, Rosemary appears as a ghost in the series, possessing knowledge of the book and events of the past.

 Marnie and the toys follow a series of clues across Scotland, eventually discovering the book hidden in the University of Edinburgh's library.
 Wolfgang is revealed as a spy, but betrays Toledo upon making amends with his father.
 Toledo assaults Marnie's home, accompanied by Los Contrarios, evil twins of the Shoebox Zoo fashioned by Toledo's magic.
 However, when they are destroyed and Marnie refuses to surrender the book, Toledo retaliates by casting Wolfgang into a fire, killing him.
 Marnie eventually discovers the book is in fact a copy, designed to contain Toledo's magic.
-Toledo is seemingly defeated, and Marnie experiences a vision, learning the real book was sent out to sea and lies somewhere in the United States of America.
+Toledo is seemingly defeated, and Marnie experiences a vision, learning the real book was sent out to sea and lies somewhere in the United States.